David Sylvian: 2010 to present

 I'm not currently thinking about a future in the arts.
 To quote Sarah Kendzior from her book The View From Flyover Country, "In an article for Slate, Jessica Olien debunks the myth that originality and inventiveness are valued in U.S. society: 'This is the thing about creativity that is rarely acknowledged: Most people don't actually like it.'"

 In July 2021, Grönland Records announced 'ERR', a photographic essay by Sylvian, with text by Shinya Fujiwara and an untitled original poem by Daisy Lafarge.

 Sylvian contributed to the album To the Moon and Back (2022), a tribute to Ryuichi Sakamoto recorded by various artists who reworked his material.
 In January 2023, Sylvian announced that a compilation of his Samadhisound works would be released later in 2023 as a boxset entitled Do You Know Me Now? on the Grönland Records label.

 French actress Isabelle Adjani recorded a duet with David Sylvian, back in 2010, and it was finally included on her album with duets, Adjani Bande Originale, released on 10 November 2023.
-Sylvian sang on the track Il Manque Un Mot.
+Sylvian sang on the track "Il Manque Un Mot".

 Personal life

 In 1992, while working on the Sakamoto single "Heartbeat", Sylvian met Ingrid Chavez, a singer and actress who had been a member of Prince's inner circle.
 That same year, the couple married and moved to Minneapolis.
 The couple have two daughters, Ameera-Daya (born 1993) and Isobel Ananda (born 1997).
 The family moved from Minneapolis, to a house outside of Sonoma, California, in 1997.
 They moved again, setting up a new home and studio in a property in Temple, New Hampshire, but Sylvian and Chavez were divorced in 2003.

 As of 2005, Sylvian lived in the woods of southern New Hampshire in the former site of an ashram, implementing most of his work in a barn containing his home recording studio.

+As of 2025, Sylvian was in a relationship with the Colombian musician Lucrecia Dalt.